Welcome to Dallas Dental Wellness! Healthy Smiles Grow Here!

-News flash from your dentist in Dallas TX: the teeth and gut connection is real.
+News flash from your dentist in Dallas, TX: the teeth and gut connection is a fact.

-For years, we have been blaming sugar for most of our dental dilemmas, and rightly so.
-Sugar has been part of culinary history since sugarcane was domesticated around 8,000 BC.
+Sugar has been the long-standing culprit for most of our dental issues – and with good reason.
+Sugar has been a culinary staple since it was discovered around 8,000 B.C.